 </html>

-For example, yourindex.htmlIt may be used in this way:
+For example, yourindex.htmlMay be used like this:

 {% extends 'base.html' %}